subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline f} = -\lim_{N\rightarrow\infty}{1\over{\beta N}} E_J(\log Z) = f_{\infty} $$

 where the expectation $E_J$ is taken over the distribution of $J$.
 This property makes the analysis of the spin glass model more tractable.

+The analysis of spin glass models essentially reduces to computing $E_J(\log Z)$, and this is what we will be describing in the rest of this section.
+Computing the partition function (or its expecttaion) is very hard problem in general, and the solution to some of the most intractable problems in statistical field theory and quantum field theory hinges upon this problem.
+There are a methods to do this that have been discovered over the years, and we are going to learn about one of these, called the replica method, in the next few sections.

 ### Order Parameters in a Spin Glass System

+We saw that the free energy for the Ising model can be described as a function of its average magnetization $m$, is this also true for spin glass systems?
 Define the average magnetization $m$ for the system as

 $$ m = \lim_{N\rightarrow\infty}{1\over N}\sum_i m_i $$